Constipation Causing Back Pain - Are You Feeling The Strain?

-So a good way to get and maintain a healthy balance is to add probiotic yoghurts to your diet.
+So a good way to maintain a healthy balance is to add probiotic yoghurts to your diet.

 So try eating a probiotic yoghurt every day to get relief from constipation.

-Just make sure you pick one that contains active live cultures to get the real benefits.
+Just make sure you pick one that contains active live cultures to get the most benefit.

 So it's vital that you stay hydrated by drinking plenty of water during the day.

-Try to aim for between 8-10 cups of water to keep you on the straight and narrow.
+Try to aim for between 8-10 cups to keep you on the straight and narrow.

-And avoid alcohol and caffeine when constipated as these can cause you to become even more dehydrated.
+And avoid too much alcohol and caffeine when constipated, as these can cause you to become even more dehydrated.

 Now this kinda runs contrary to the 'avoid caffeine' advice in the previous section.

-However for some people a strong black coffee can really help to get the bowels moving again.
+However, for some people a strong black coffee in the morning can really help to get the bowels moving again.

-That's certainly the case for me after my morning coffee anyway!
+That's certainly the case for me anyway (sorry if that's TMI!).